 Olivier Sigg studied at the Universities of Geneva and Berne.
 He graduated in 2002 and was admitted to the Bar in 2005.
 Prior to joining Walder Wyss, he worked in Geneva and London as an associate in another major Swiss law firm of which he became a partner in 2015.
 His work experience also includes a secondment in the International Private Wealth Group of a prominent London law firm.

 In 2012, Olivier Sigg was appointed as a conciliatory judge with the Geneva Labour Court, and prior to that worked as a clerk with the same court for eight years.
 Earlier in his career, he worked at the Geneva Court of Appeal.

 Olivier Sigg is ranked as a leading private client lawyer by Chambers HNW, Legal 500 and Who’s Who Legal.
 He has been described by Legal 500 as a 'savvy litigator' who is 'sought after for his personable manner and precise answers given in record time'.

 Olivier Sigg speaks French, Italian, English and Spanish and has a good command of German.
-He is a member of the Swiss Bar Association, the Geneva Bar Association, the International Bar Association (IBA), the International Association of Lawyers (UIA) and the Society of Trust and Estate Practitioners (STEP) as well as a committee member and the Student Liaison Officer of STEP Geneva.
+He is a member of the Swiss Bar Association, the Geneva Bar Association, the International Bar Association (IBA), the International Association of Lawyers (UIA) and the Society of Trust and Estate Practitioners (STEP) as well as a committee member.
 He is also contributing editor of the Journal of International Tax, Trust and Corporate Planning (JITTCP) and of the Lettre du Conseil (the Geneva Bar Association journal).